iFixit/git-scripts/README.md

 Merges the hotfix branch back into `stable` with `--no-ff`.
 Also does a test merge back into `master`.
 If it seems like it will merge cleanly, it does it.
 Otherwise bail out.
-Possibly sendmail the admins or just inform the user that they need to merge it inot master and fix the conflicts.
+Possibly sendmail the admins or just inform the user that they need to merge it into master and fix the conflicts.

 [gitflow]: http://nvie.com/posts/a-successful-git-branching-model/